dufferzafar/Soccer/README.md

 ## Todo

+* Fetch 2015's data.

+* There's more data available from older years [here](https://developers.google.com/open-source/soc/) It has selected orgs, projects, students, and their mentors.
+Looks parseable.

+* Think of a way of displaying the stats information like - students who've been selected more than once, etc.

 * The app currently uses the old datasets that don't contain the project/org descriptions.
 Efficiently loading the new dataset will be a bit challenging.

 You can run the script to scrape the data yourself or download it from [releases](https://github.com/dufferzafar/soccer/releases/).